 Let’s create a visual soundtrack to classical music!

-The Vermont Symphony Orchestra is teaming up with Dallas-based Lightware Labs to create a projection-mapped orchestra concert.
-Projection mapping is technology that uses light and image to “map” a light projection onto a surface, turning ordinary walls and surfaces into dynamic, animated works of art.
+The Vermont Symphony Orchestra is teaming up with Dallas-based Lightware Labs to create a dynamic light and visuals show and orchestra concert.
+This technology uses light and image to “map” a light projection onto a surface, turning ordinary walls and surfaces into dynamic, animated works of art.

-General admission single tickets for $30 (with limited quantity student tickets for $10) are available starting December 17, 2021 via the Double E’s ticketing platform, See Tickets, at: https://wl.seetickets.us/DoubleEPerformanceCenter
+General admission single tickets for $30 (with limited quantity student tickets for $10) are available via the Double E’s ticketing platform, See Tickets, at: https://wl.seetickets.us/DoubleEPerformanceCenter

 For accessibility information at this venue, please contact Grace Spain at 802-864-5741 or at firstname.lastname@example.org.

-COVID-19: Audiences aged 18 and older are required to provide photo ID (such as a license, passport, or school ID) as well as proof of COVID vaccination (i.e. 14 days have passed since final vaccination), or proof of negative test for COVID taken within 72 hours upon entering the venue.
-Vaccination, test proof and/or photo ID can be provided via a physical copy or a smartphone photo of the document(s).
+COVID-19: Audiences aged 18 and older are required to provide photo ID (such as a license, passport, or school ID) as well as proof of COVID vaccination (i.e. 14 days have passed since final vaccination) upon entering the venue.
+Vaccination and/or photo ID can be provided via a physical copy or a smartphone photo of the document(s).
 Masks are required to be worn over mouth and nose for all audience members aged 2 and up.
 This policy may be updated based on CDC guidance and Vermont Department of Health guidelines.